LinyuchangSufe/SARMA/README.md

 # SARMA
-This is a repository about application code of SARMA paper.
+This repository contains the code and results for the real data portion of our SARMA paper.

-We have placed all the relevant program codes we need in the main folder.
+We have placed all the relevant real data codes we need in the `main` folder.

-The "help function for LS.py" provides the basic functions for "BCD_LS.py", enabling the implementation of the block coordinate descent (BCD) algorithm for the loss function related to least squares estimation (LSE).
+- The `BCD_LS.py` (`BCD_MLE`) file implements the block coordinate descent algorithm for minimizing the least squares loss function (negative Gaussian quasi likelihood function) of the SARMA model;

-Similarly, the "help function for MLE.py" complements "BCD_MLE.py", forming the basis for the Quasi-Maximum Likelihood Estimation (QMLE) method.
+- The `help function for LS.py` (`help function for MLE.py`) provides the basic functions for `BCD_LS.py` (`BCD_MLE`);

+- The `tensorOp.py` file contains a set of functions related to tensorization and matricization of matrices;
+- The `BIC.py` file chooses $(p,r,s)$ order of SARMA model by Bayesian information criterion;
+- The `forecast.py` contains some forecast function of SARMA model;
+- The `MACM.py` is a function about matrix autocorrelation function matrix.

-"IOLS_VARMA" is a iterative LS method for solving VARMA model.
+- The `IOLS_VARMA.py` is a iterative LS method for solving VARMA model.

+In the `Applicaiton` folder,

+- `FREDMD.csv` is the dataset of FRED-MD, which is download from [FRED-MD: A Monthly Database for Macroeconomic Research- Working Papers - St. Louis Fed (stlouisfed.org)](https://research.stlouisfed.org/wp/more/2015-012);

+- The `Empirical example.ipynb` file shows how the content is implemented with the code given above and how it compares to other models.

+The `requirements.txt` file lists the python packages required by the user.